 So you do all this work, advertise, someone called, they come for a tour, and now they want to sign up.
 You got a new client!
 YEA!
 So how did we get to only a month later and it’s turning into confrontation after confrontation?
 Just about every conversation is a confrontation.
 Well before the next irruption and hopefully long before you think of terminating that client, you probably worked so hard to get, let’s see if we can’t turn things around.
-How can providers have effective communication with parents without constant confrontations?
+Let’s see how can providers have effective communication with parents without constant confrontations?

 Effective Communication with Childcare Parents

 Sometimes the most challenging thing for a provider can be communicating with parents.
 Still, I am sure you will agree, it is better to avoid a problem situation rather than attack a problem situation.

 The thing is I have found there always seems to be a challenging family at the daycare in some form or another.
 Maybe they are the family who is always late picking up or maybe they “forget” their tuition every week or they always want to make a change to their schedule.
 No matter the issue, a wise provider needs to find effective ways to enforce their rules and policies.
 While at the same time not alienate the family and lose clients.

 A provider friend once noted just how many factors it can take to get that next client.
 They have to see your ad, be compelled to call, actually come in for a tour and then be impressed enough to enroll.
 That’s a lot of work!